YOUTH LEADERSHIP PROGRAM APPLICATIONS AVAILABLE NOW

 WHAT’S BEEN HAPPENING AT YLP

-2013-14 proved to be another busy year for the Youth Leadership Program.
-Ninety-six youth received in-depth training in leadership development, explored college life through tours at local universities, received CPR training, performed public speaking engagements, and participated in nearly a dozen outdoor leadership development activities such as rock climbing, mountain biking, canoeing, camping and an 8-day wilderness boundary water adventure.
+Every year’s a busy year for the Youth Leadership Program.
+Ninety-six youth receive in-depth training in leadership development, explore college life through tours at local universities, receive CPR training, perform public speaking , and participate in nearly a dozen outdoor leadership development activities such as rock climbing, mountain biking, canoeing, camping and an 8-day wilderness boundary water adventure.

 YLP teens put that leadership training to good use by contributing 10,000 hours of volunteer service in their community.
-Teens designed projects to educate more than 600 of their peers on bullying, teen depression, high school readiness, and “unplugging from technology”.
-YLP teens partnered and volunteered with 33 other community organizations over the year ranging from local food pantries, World Vision, Kiwanis Pancake Breakfast, back-to-school events, and park district activities.
+Teens have designed projects to educate their peers on bullying, teen depression, high school readiness, and “unplugging from technology”.
+YLP teens partner and volunteer with many other community organizations over the year ranging from local food pantries, World Vision, Kiwanis Pancake Breakfast, back-to-school events, and park district activities.

 WHAT KIDS ARE SAYING ABOUT THE YOUTH LEADERSHIP PROGRAM

 ” I really don’t know where I would be without YLP.
 I’m more confident and trusting of other people now.”

 “If it weren’t for this program, I would not be attending Northwestern University.”